skylarrwang/new_journal_all/README.md

 ## General Setup Instructions
 Note that the following are descriptions of the scripts/code we ran to build our entire pipeline.
-To use and see the results of our pipeline, please access our service at: https://new-journal-theta.vercel.app/, or refer to this github repo to host locally: https://github.com/skylarrwang/new-journal-archive.
+To run our pipeline, refer to this github repo for local hosting: https://github.com/skylarrwang/new-journal-archive.
+Alternatively, please access our service at: https://new-journal-theta.vercel.app/.

 To replicate the construction of our pipeline, follow the instructions below: